Thank You, Carrie Fisher, For Being The Kind of Princess That Didn’t Do the Dishes

 Cinderella was another story.

-Sleeping Beauty bored me to tears.
+Sleeping Beauty?
+Bored me to tears.
 Here we had yet another girl with the gift of beauty and the ability to sing, but she lays lifeless until a Prince saves the day.

 When I discovered Princess Leia, everything changed.

 Donning (what appeared to me as) a white nightgown and donuts in her hair, Leia of Alderaan was unlike any princess I had ever seen.
 She wasn’t cleaning anything or singing songs to Wookies.
-No, Princess Leia was too busy shooting laser guns at Storm Troopers to belt out a tune.
+No, Princess Leia was too busy shooting laser guns at Storm Troopers to belt out a tune. kicking ass and saving the day.

 She didn’t play.